Fact Sheet 27a:

 This is a complicated decision and you would benefit from consulting a member agency of the National Foundation for Consumer Credit, such as the Consumer Credit Counseling Service.
 These nonprofit groups have offices in most cities.
 To find the office nearest you, call or write:

 8. A debt collector has violated my rights.
 Can I sue?

 Yes.
 The Fair Debt Collection Practices Act (FDCPA) allows individuals and class action plaintiffs to sue in federal or state court within a year of the violation.
 Under the FDCPA, if you win, you may recover actual damages plus up to $1,000.
 Attorney fees and court costs may also be recovered.
 Members of a class action may recover actual damages plus a total of $500,000 or one percent of the net worth of the debt collector.

 There are many private practice attorneys who specialize in assisting consumers who have experienced violations of state and federal debt collection laws.
-The web site of the National Association of Consumer Advocates, www.naca.net, provides a directory of member attorneys.
-The search process enables you to find attorneys near you and to specify those with debt collection experience, http://www.naca.net/find-attorney.
+National Association of Consumer Advocates provides a directory of member attorneys.
+The directory allows you to find attorneys near you and to specify those with debt collection experience.

 9. I have bad credit and am considering paying a company to fix my credit.
 Will this work?

 No. Companies or individuals promising quick fixes are almost always fraudulent.
 The important thing to remember is that no one can have accurate information removed from the credit file.
 The law offers some small protection to consumers who deal with so-called "credit doctors" or "credit repair clinics."
 Such companies are prohibited from charging a fee before